wp-plugins/wp-imageflow2/readme.txt

 Tested up to: 2.9.1
 Version: 1.2
 Requires at least: 2.8.4
-Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow
+Tags: picture, pictures, gallery, galleries, imageflow, coverflow, flow, image, images, flow, lightbox

 WordPress implementation of the picture gallery ImageFlow with Lightbox effect.
 Uses either the built-in Wordpress gallery or an uploaded directory of images.
 Displays simple thumbnail list if Javascript is disabled.